ManagementMO/htn-events-2026/README.md

-# 🎟️ HTN Events — Hack the North 2026 Frontend Challenge
+# 🎟️ HTN Events — Hack the North 2026 Frontend Challenge (Scroll to 'Part 2' for Writeup)

 A cinematic, planning-friendly event browser built for the pace of a hackathon weekend — fast to browse, easy to schedule, and resilient to messy real-world data.